pietervdvn/MapComplete/Docs/BuiltinQuestions.md

   - *Only by appointment*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:opening_hours' target='_blank'>opening_hours</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:opening_hours%3D"by appointment"' target='_blank'>"by appointment"</a>
+  - _This option cannot be chosen as answer_
   - *Only by appointment*  corresponds with  opening_hours~^("by appointment"|by appointment)$
   - _This option cannot be chosen as answer_